g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <div class="accordion">
     <h3>What?</h3>
     <div>
         Art music exists and isn't the same as pop music.
 Attention is limited; true artistic appreciation is 1000 times more limited.
-TS is fine except insofar as it stands in place of art music, a switcharoo you lot are pulling on yourselves.<br><br>
+TS is fine except insofar as it stands in place of art music, a switcharoo you lot are pulling on yourselves.
+Fake things (as opposed to fictions) struggle to attain greatness.<br><br>
         <!--  -->
         I like analysing stuff.
 In the course of making that plea for demarcation, I found actually interesting things about TS.
 (When you are faced with something with no merit, you always have the option of anthropology: stepping back and studying the fans, working out the deep things any phenomenon <i>of this size</i> will say about culture.
 The world in a grain of sand, in the flash of the feed.)
     </div>